Am I at increased risk for COVID-19?

 5. Sjogren’s patients are at increased risk for severe infections.

 Severe infections are known to contribute to a higher rate of hospitalization and death in Sjogren’s patients (61).
-This is another reason that suggests the need for Sjogren’s patients to protect themselves in the time of COVID-19.
-Everyone, but especially Sjogren’s patients, needs to take social distancing seriously.
+This is another reason for Sjogren’s patients to protect themselves in the time of COVID-19.
+Everyone, but especially those with chronic illness, needs to take social distancing seriously.
 We need to stay physically apart to protect ourselves from getting the infection, but don’t stop calling and connecting virtually with people.
 This is a huge, but necessary step.

 Trust the Experts!